ouspg/LLM-Hackathon/README.md

   docker exec -ti llm_hackathon sh
 ```

 - Type `pwd` and if you see `/home/ubuntu` as the output, as in the image below - Congratulations!
 You have succesfully completed the setup part.

+[TODO: Add illustration]